testpuddle/Minting-NFTs/process.md

 ls -l $HOME/dip721/src/dip721_assets/assets

 ## Step 4:  Get the sample DIP721NFT template motoko code from Blocks-Editor
-Navigate to https://blocks-editor.github.io/ (if you can't find it - I have a copy use main.mo in this repository.
+In a new browser tab, navigate to https://blocks-editor.github.io/ (if you can't find it - I have a copy use main.mo in this repository in case this template is no longer available.

 Click on Try Online